kaliber5/ember-fastboot-addon-tests/README.md

 +  - EMBER_TRY_SCENARIO=fastboot-addon-tests
 ```

-Now, you'll get a separate Travis CI job that runs just the Fastboot tests.
+Now, you'll get a separate Travis CI job that runs just the FastBoot tests.
 This way, all of your test runs are not slowed down by how long they take to run.
-As an added bonus, running `ember try:each` will now run your Fastboot tests as well.
+As an added bonus, running `ember try:each` will now run your FastBoot tests as well.

 To see this configuration in action, check out [`ember-steps`][ember-steps].